ldruley/movie-app/README.md

   + I fixed the database.js routing in the folder as well as teh call to the databse when it was initialized in the login and registartion pages.
 + Seeing our ideas come to display.
 + Get the database started and connected earlier, first PR.
-+ Everyone must be on the same page when it comes to completing their issues /stories, so the merges work properly.
++ Everyone must be on the same page when it comes to completing their issues / stories, so the merges work properly.

 ## Conclusion

 - How successful was the project?